-Nebraska Wesleyan University graduate students benefit from strong alumni connections, professional networks and professors who are invested in their success.
-Strong mentorship and real-world experiences are the hallmark of an NWU experience.
-Explore these graduate degrees:
+As a Nebraska Wesleyan University graduate student, you'll benefit from strong alumni connections, professional networks and professors who are invested in your success.
+Real-world experiences are the hallmark of an NWU education.
+Our graduate degree programs offer you:

 NWU’s Master of Business Administration (MBA) is a 36-credit-hour program that prepares you to analyze problems and develop strategic solutions for your workplace.
 Local entrepreneurs and business leaders serve as mentors and help you apply new business knowledge and skills.

 The Master of Education in curriculum and instruction is a 36-credit-hour program focused on cultural proficiency and positive education.
-Learn how to transform your classroom into a space where academic achievement and personal wellbeing come together.
+The MEd program is currently not accepting new applications.

-The Master of Science in Nursing (MSN) degree is a 40–credit–hour program that prepares you to be a leader in the field of nursing as a nurse educator, administrator and manager or entrepreneur.
+The Master of Science in Nursing (MSN) degree is a 40–credit–hour program with classes 100% online.
+We prepare you to be a leader in the field of nursing as a nurse educator or as a nurse administrator, manager or entrepreneur.

 If you have a Master of Science in Nursing with an emphasis in management or leadership, you can earn an MBA much faster with Nebraska Wesleyan’s 24-credit-hour MSN to MBA Bridge.